+How to determine compression requirements for corrugated boxes?
+It's important to figure out this information to make sure your boxes can withstand certain pressures during shipping and receiving.
 If the compression strength and distribution environment is known, the effective stacking strength of any given RSC can be reasonably estimated.
-Similarly, if the distribution environment, container dimensions, and flute profile are known, a compression standard can be estimated.
-This can be of great worth because once a compression requirement is decided, the ECT requirement can be determined (and, therefore, board combination options as well).
+A standard can be estimated if the distribution environment, container dimensions, and flute profile are known.
+Once a compression requirement is decided, the ECT requirement can be determined.

 In order to integrate the calculated compression requirement into manufacturing specifications, customers and box manufacturers must concur on the nature of its use: long term average, average of a five (or more) box sample or absolute individual box minimum value.